mmmirrra/mmmirrra.github.io/_posts/2024-03-02-DataStructure-concept.markdown

 - Abstracting data is necessary to apply the logical relationship between data to computers or programs
 - Structuring the logical relationship of data through abstraction is called a data structure
 - In order to store and process various objects on a computer, it is defined by extracting only common characteristics of the meaning and structure of the objects
-- It is conceptualized as if drawing a picture in the developer's head without including the method of expressing binary numbers inside the computer, storage location, etc
+- It is conceptualized as if drawing a picture in the developer's head without including the method of expressing binary numbers inside the computer, storage location, etc.
 - Methods used to communicate among developers

 <br />